Robbie Holder: rhythm guitars & vocals

-I've now been playing the keyboards in various bands for over 20 years.
+I've been playing keyboards in various bands for over 20 years.
 We decided to get the Quo band going in 2004 and it's gone from strength-to-strength.
 It was a meeting of minds as we all love and appreciate the mighty Quo!
-My job in the band is to lock in with the rhythm section and the guitars, adding a bit of light and shade where appropriate.
-Andrew Bown (Quo's multi-instrumentalist) has been a big influence on my playing and, by having keyboards, our live sound is as close as it can be to Quo's.
+Andrew Bown (Quo's multi-instrumentalist) has been a big influence on my playing and, by having keyboards, our live sound is as close as it can be to Quo's more recent live sound.
 It's an energetic set but we all love a good crowd and having a good time is what this band is all about!

 On stage I use a Yamaha P-80 stage piano.
 I also use a Nord Electro-2 virtual Hammond keyboard with other vintage sounds sampled.
-As a back-up, I use a Viscount/Oberheim OB3 Squared Hammond organ module for a really gritty Hammond reproduction.
+As a back-up, I use a Viscount/Oberheim OB3 Squared Hammond organ module for Hammond organ sounds.
 This is hooked up to a Boss twin-pedal rotary effect unit.
 All this is rigged up to a large 180-watt Roland KC550 amp in the backline.
-There's also much other hardware and about 20 miles of cables!
-This band doesn't do gear lightly!
+There's also much other hardware and about 20 miles of cables - this band doesn't do gear lightly!

 Hello people!
 Does anyone REALLY read these things?
 Well for those of you who are interested/bored enough to want to find out about who we in Quo-caine are, here's my little bit of whatsit.